arvigeus/AZ-204/Questions/Entra ID.md

 ---

-Question: In the context of Azure Active Directory, which of the following statements correctly describes the difference between AppRoles and Groups?
+Question: In the context of Microsoft Entra ID, which of the following statements correctly describes the difference between AppRoles and Groups?

 - [ ] AppRoles and Groups are both specific to an application and are removed when the application is removed.
-- [ ] AppRoles are specific to an Azure AD tenant, while Groups are specific to an application.
+- [ ] AppRoles are specific to an Microsoft Entra ID tenant, while Groups are specific to an application.
 - [x] AppRoles are specific to an application and are removed with the app registration, while Groups are tenant-specific and persist even after the app is removed.
 - [ ] Groups are removed with the app registration, while AppRoles are tenant-specific and persist even after the app is removed.